Control car: Switzerland

 Swiss driving trailers operate in many different configurations.
 There are several models currently in service on S-Bahn networks as well as regional, InterRegio, and InterCity services.
 These are operated by the federal railway system (SBB) as well as various private railroads throughout the country (including narrow gauge lines) and into France, Germany, and Italy.

-Driving trailers are classified after the UIC-lettering system, adding a "t,” giving Bt (second class), BDt (second class + baggage), ABt (first + second class), or Dt (baggage).
+Driving trailers are classified after the UIC-lettering system, adding a "t", giving Bt (second class), BDt (second class + baggage), ABt (first + second class), or Dt (baggage).

 For Intercity trains there are the Bt IC that work together with EW IV and the double-deck version for the IC 2000 trainsets, working with Re 460.

 The Zürich S-Bahn trainsets with Re 450 work in fix consists of Re 450 - B - AB - Bt but intermediate cars and driving trailers are numbered as coaching stock.

 "NPZ" Regional and S-Bahn trains with RBDe 560 usually have a matching Bt driving trailer.
-Replacement by an older BDt EW I/II is technically possible.
-Older driving trailers, mostly BDt EW I/II and a few remaining Dt of SBB can be used with Re 420 and RBe 540 and some motive power of private railways.
-In theory also Re 430 and Re 620 can be controlled but these classes only work freight trains today.
+Replacement by an older BDt EW I/II had originally been possible.
+Older driving trailers, mostly BDt EW I/II and a few remaining Dt of SBB could be used with Re 420 and RBe 540 and some motive power of private railways.
+In theory also Re 430 and Re 620 can be controlled but these classes.

-The BLS operates four groups of driving trailers:
+The BLS operated four groups of driving trailers: